We have compiled further information, presented below, based on questions often asked.

 You are treated on a normal therapy couch, your comfort is a priority so lots of pillows.
 I treat you lying on one side then we swap over.
 I don’t agree with these pregnancy couches that have a hole cut out for your tummy to drop through.
 It puts far too much pressure on your ligaments which baring in mind are over bendy due to the relaxin hormone your body is producing from as early as week 10.

-A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Myofascial Dry Needling, Psychotherapy, Deep Tissue Sports Massage, Foundation Training, Rock Tape, Pregnancy Massage, and Reflexology.
+A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Myofascial Dry Needling, Psychotherapy, Deep Tissue Sports Massage, Foundation Training, and Slings Myofascial Training.

 Monday - Friday 08.00 - 20.00